-The AEF is a 501 (C) (3) educational foundation founded in 1989 to support Apollo Career Center and its students.
+The Apollo Educational Foundation (AEF) is a 501 (C) (3) educational foundation founded in 1989 to support Apollo Career Center and its students.
 The Foundation’s role is vital to promote, assist, and support career technical education by:

 - Providing scholarships

 - Assisting with student needs/requests

 Since the AEF’s inception, its board has raised funds and created specific guidelines for the appropriation of monies specifically for:

 - Scholarships to graduating adult and high school students for further post-secondary education.

 - Financial support in the form of tools to worthy students demonstrating a need.

 - An endowment fund to support the purposes of the Foundation.

 - Requests of the donor as approved by the Foundation.

 - Student/teacher grant programs for projects outside the normal school curriculum that will enrich the opportunities for the students of the Apollo Career Center.